datastackacademy/data-engineering-101/week_1/ep1/README.md

 ![cd up a dir](./imgs/cd_up_a_dir.png)

-We'll be working with the terminal often, so play with this til your comfortable. `cd` (or `dir` for windows) and `ls` won't break anything.
+We'll be working with the terminal often, so play with this til your comfortable. `cd` (or `dir` for Windows) and `ls` won't break anything.

 It can help to look at your file system on your desktop, and compare it to navigating in the terminal.